-Figure 3.15: Shared Workspace System Architecture
+Figure 3.21: Shared Workspace System Architecture

 With respect to the last reporting period the Shared Workspace System was heavily redesigned with the aim of increasing its scalability and overall performance.
 It consists of one gCube service, named StorageHub Service, relying on 2 different storage technologies to store the metadata of the items being stored, namely Apache Jackrabbit as metadata repository and PostgreSQL as Apache Jackrabbit Bach-end Database.
 The StorageHub Service is replicable and a HAProxy on top is used for proxying requests to the deployed instances of it.
 One other distinguish feature of the StorageHub Service is that the actual payload of the items can be stored on a number of in house and commercial storage technologies, for instance in a MongoDB Cluster, but also on other types, including Cloud Storages solutions (e.g. Amazon S3).
+An additional backed has been added to manage large volume of data close to the analysis performed with notebooks.
+This additional backend is named Dataspace and it is local to the Kubernetes cluster serving JupyterHub.